 Salvation contains several aspects or facets, but Peter, from what he makes evident in his first letter, thinks of it more in the future, “ready to be revealed in the last time” 1 Pet 1.5.
 He thinks especially of its eternal result.

 Luke, the author of Acts, holds a special interest in repentance as a condition of forgiveness, Lk 24.47.
-What God did is for all, but few are will to seek it.
+What God did is for all, but few are willing to seek it.
 Still, to all the Good News is offered, even to the Sanhedrin.

 Praise be to the Lord for your great acts in Christ.